 - Room of Angel, Akira Yamaoka

-One of the soundtracks to the online game Silent Hill 4.
-The haunting voice with dark undertones and soft but present piano leaves you wanting for more though your heart weighs heavily for the things missing in your life.
+The Silent Hill 4 soundtrack’s haunting voice with dark undertones present a piano leaving you wanting for more despite your heart weighing heavily for the things missing in your life.

-- Another Brick In The Wall, Pink FloydFor any fan of music, this choice from Pink Floyd comes with no surprise.
+- Another Brick In The Wall, Pink FloydFor any fan of music, this choice from Pink Floyd comes as no surprise.
 After all, are we all not just “another brick in the wall?”